Early Behavior and Communication Challenges to Look for in Babies and Toddlers

 Avoidance of eye contact As parents, we don’t need an excuse to look into those baby blues (and browns and greens and greys!).
 During the early weeks, babies are still getting used to their new surroundings and learning how their bodies work, including their eyes.
 Soon after the first weeks of life, stare deeply at them and most babies will eventually begin to lock eyes with you.
 As your baby gets older, track whether he or she makes or avoids eye contact.
 Also, watch whether his or her eyes follow objects when you point to them.

 Lack of communication Some parents become obsessed with the number of words their child says and by what age.
 We do not recommend going that route.
 While we don’t want to put a specific timeline on communication, there are a few things to observe.
 Does your baby babble or try to imitate sounds?
 After waking in the morning, riding in the car, or while playing with stuffed animals, babies often babble on their own as a stepping stone to talking.
 Next, listen for words.
 After that, two-word phrases.
 Around the same time, also check to see if your child seems to listen or respond when you speak.
-The conversation usually comes in stages, so if one or all of these steps is missing along the way, there may be a delay in communication.
+The conversation usually comes in stages, so if one or all of these steps is missing along the way, there may be a delay in verbal communication.

 Preference of alone time over parallel play